 - Try to remember to shake hands, eat, hand over money and so on using your right hand only.
 The left hand is considered unclean.

-- Come prepared for all weather.
+- Come prepared for changing weather.
 It will be hot, but it’s likely to be wet too.
 Dry bags are a must-have, and a light portable rain poncho.
 Pack light, quick-drying clothes.

-- Bring a sarong – or take the opportunity to buy one in you arrive; they are plentiful.
+- Bring a sarong – or buy one in you arrive; they are plentiful.
 These are my essential Sumatra travel item.
 Use it as a blanket, pillow, scarf, skirt, or towel.

 - Never drink tap water, and avoid drinks with ice.
 Bottled water is your best option here.

 - Tips aren’t required but are appreciated.
-Salaries can be low here, so if you are impressed with the service of your guide or driver, even a small tip will go a long way.
+Salaries can be low, so if you are impressed with the service of your guide or driver, even a small tip will go a long way.